noa-beyond/eoProcessors/noa-harvester/README.md

 - Commands
     * `download` - The main option.
 Downloads according with the config file parameters.
-    * `from-uuid-list` - Download from uuid (e.g. id in Sentinel 2 metadata products) list.
+    * `from-uuid-list` - Download from uuid db list.
 Needs to be combined with -u option.
 Necessary a db connection (TODO: optional)
     * `query` - Queries the collection(s) for products according to the parameters present in the config file.
     * `describe` (Copernicus only) - Describes the available query parameters for the collections as defined in the config file.
 - Options